chenasraf/unaconfig_dart/README.md

 )
 ```

-The current strategies are:
+The current parsers are:

 - `pubspec.yaml` - Fetches the `name` from the config, and only loads that subsection of the map
 - Any `yaml` file - parse yaml file entirely
 - Any `json` file - parse json file entirely

-You can create your own strategies easily by implementing an instance of this class (or extend to a
+You can create your own parsers easily by implementing an instance of this class (or extend to a
-subclass) and putting it in the `strategies` parameter of `Unaconfig`.
+subclass) and putting it in the `parsers` parameter of `Unaconfig`.

-**Note:** if you supply your own strategies, they will replace the defaults.
-Make sure to include
+**Note:** if you supply your own parsers, they will replace the defaults.
+Make sure to include them
-them manually from `Unaconfig.defaultStrategies` if you so desire.
+manually from `Unaconfig.defaultparsers` if you so desire.

 ## Contributing